Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ##### Recovery Setup
 1. Create a display garbled circuit Visual Cryptography Display - Interstellar Book with an embedded one-time recovery code, encrypted with an AES key.
 2. The program token recovery file is sent to the app to be stored on a cloud service (like Google Drive) or on a local file.
-3. Create an ad-hoc account matching the unique program token file.
+3. Create an account matching the unique program token file.
-4. Call create_recovery on the recovery pallet to set up a recovery account specifying the related to the program token account.
+4. Call create_recovery on the recovery pallet to set up a recovery account specifying the account  related to the program token.

-Note: Multiple program token recovery files can be created to be stored on different cloud services, each associated with an account.
+>  Multiple program token recovery files can be created to be stored on different cloud services, each associated with an account.

 ##### Initiate Recovery